thdurand4/PodiumASM/docs/source/INSTALL.rst

    of this file before running on your cluster.

-A list of CulebrONT rules names can be found in the section :ref:`Threading rules inside culebrONT`
+A list of PodiumASM rules names can be found in the section :ref:`Threading rules inside podiumASM`

 .. warning::